johanberntsson/ozmoo/documentation/vmem.md

 Description of the virtual memory
 =================================

-12 October 2020
-Written by SteveF, with additions and corrections by Johan Berntsson and Fredrik Ramsberg
+12 October 2020: written by Steven Flintham, with additions and corrections by Fredrik Ramsberg and Johan Berntsson.

 ![Virtual memory overview](vm-data-structures.png)